Living in a van is an incredible life-changing experience. No matter what, you won’t come back as the same person!

 But mostly I loved working on the road because it created a sense of purpose, routine, and normalcy.

 Read More: 17 Van Life Hacks To Make Life Easier On The Road

 Traveling With A Partner

-Living in a van with another person can be pretty challenging.
+Living in a van as a couple can be pretty challenging.
 You’re always spending time together crammed into a tiny space and there is rarely any alone time to recharge.
 Van life trips can really push relationships to their limits.